IDIAMath/idiamath.github.io/docs/question-match-properties.md

 ```

 ### Feedback variables
-We retrieve the student answer (function expression) and store it in the variable f.
+We retrieve the student answer (function expression) and store it in the variable **f**.

 We then find the partial derivatives of the provided expression and create a **score** variable set it to 0.

-the provided function is evaluated at the randomly generate x and y values (which we named 'a' and 'b' in this case)
+The provided function is evaluated at the randomly generate x and y values (which we named **'a'** and **'b'* in this case)

-The variable question_procedure checks which of the 3 random questions that has been picked and further. we further increase the score if all three conditions of that question are met.
+Variable **question_procedure** checks which of the 3 random questions that has been picked and further. we further increase the score if all three conditions of that question are met.

+The **ta** variable check wether the score matches the required score to pass the selected question, if it is, then its set to the student retrived input because its the correct answer.
+It bascally checks if the answer is correct and stores it.

 ```maxima